dimashn04/seacf15_dimashn/README.md

 ## Note
 Make sure to add your own Firebase admin credentials in the creds.json and set the EXPRESS_APP_SECRET_KEY to help with JWT

+To login as admin:
+username: Admin
+password: passAdmin

 ## Webapp Link
 (https://seacf15-dimashn.vercel.app/)